tc-playground/c-playground/linux-system-programming/01-introduction.md

 * `-l` - Use and links with a specific library file. `-l$filepath`.
 * `-L` - Looks in directory for library files. `-L$dirpath`.
 * `-D` - Defines a macro to be used by the preprocessor. `-Dname=definition`
-* `-E` - Apply the preprocessor to performa text substitution without compiling.
+* `-E` - Apply the preprocessor to perform text substitution without compiling.